 It helps to remember that revision is a skill.
 You will get better at it, and remember more, as you go along.
 Your teachers, family and friends can also share revision tips.

 Take action: Do you know how to revise effectively?
-Find out more about the science of revision and hone your study skills.
+Find out more about the science of revision and enhance your study skills.

 Revising for your GCSEs